hitori1403/SeBPFile/README.md

 # SeBPFile

 **SeBPFile** (pronounced **Seb-file**) is an eBPF-based security solution that uses TPM2 (Trusted Platform Module 2.0) for enhanced protection of secret files.
-It combines real-time monitoring via eBPF, transparent encryption using ChaCha20, and access control to ensure sensitive data is protected from unauthorized access, even in scenarios involving physical access to the system.
+It combines real-time monitoring via eBPF, transparent encryption using ChaCha20, and access control to ensure sensitive data is protected from unauthorized access, even in scenarios involving physical threats like storage devices being leaked or stolen.

 ### Why the name **SeBPFile**?